 I was getting on the chair single, when an older man skied up to ride the chair with me.
 As always a conversation ensued.
-I can tell immediately if I should whip out my video camera and interview the person for their interesting and/or… Continue Reading “pro ski bum”
+I can tell immediately if I should whip out my video camera and interview the person for their interesting and/or inspiring story, but opt first to get to know one another, create a comfort level, and in the last 10 mins … Continue reading pro ski bum

 This post is one example of what I mean on my business card when I say “twisted travel”.
 I never know who I am going to meet when I walk out my front door and so I am always prepared with video camera in my pocket.

 And this is what happened to me the other day when I unexpectedly met a new kind of celebrity, The Aspen Snowmass kind and I can assure you that I will be back to visit them again!
 Continue reading The Ken Cole Show: Local Celebrities

 This past weekend was another example of living in a little mountain town where extreme things happen.
 It all started on Thursday when I took the boys out of school to see the competitions at the X Games.
 Being that it was during the day, when most kids were still in school, it all went so smoothly.
 We had no problem parking at the Intercept … Continue reading Hosting the Winter X Games in Aspen

 [su_heading size=”18″]Meeting The Cool People Who Work in Aspen[/su_heading] The clouds were hanging low promising snow and I was alone…for once.
 Now that Hootie-Hoo is in Pre-Devo with the Aspen Valley Ski Club, I have the entire weekend to ski on whatever runs I choose.
 Now don’t get me wrong, I love skiing with my boys but only when they are not hustling me to … Continue reading Meeting The Cool People Who Work in Aspen